Wilson Pickett in Philadelphia

-Wilson Pickett in Philadelphia is the eleventh studio album by singer Wilson Pickett released in 1970.
-After cutting many of his earlier albums in the Deep South (Memphis and Muscle Shoals), Pickett headed to Philadelphia to work with Gamble and Huff.
-The album features two of Pickett's most popular singles from the early 1970s - "Engine No. 9" (#14 Pop, #3 R&B) and "Don't Let the Green Grass Fool You" (#17 Pop, #2 R&B).
+Wilson Pickett in Philadelphia is an album by singer Wilson Pickett, released in 1970.
+After cutting many of his earlier albums in the Deep South (Memphis and Muscle Shoals), Pickett headed to Philadelphia to work with Gamble and Huff at Sigma Sound Studios.
+The album features two of Pickett's most popular singles from the early 1970s, "Engine No. 9" (No. 14 Pop, No. 3 R&B) and "Don't Let the Green Grass Fool You" (No. 17 Pop, No. 2 R&B).